 Kalonji seeds add flavor and improve the appearance of the garlic naan.
-However, kalonji seeds are optional as it may be hard to get in certain places.
-It has different names in English- Nigella seeds, black seeds, black cumin, to name a few.
+However, kalonji seeds are optional as they may be hard to get in certain places.
+It has different names in English- Nigella seeds, black seeds, and black cumin, to name a few.
 You can read here for more information.

-Homemade naan – Step-by-step guide
+Garlic naan recipe without yeast – Step-by-step guide

 The dough of garlic naan is the same as any other naan variants, so you can use the plain naan dough to make butter naan, paneer naan, and others.